 Quantum materials research with ultra-cold atoms and molecules

 Since the advent of laser cooling and trapping, researchers have been using ultra-cold atomic samples for the study of various fundamental physical phenomena in the domains of quantum optics, quantum transport and quantum chaos.
-With the more recent achievement of Bose-Einstein condensation and degenerate Fermi gases, many-body quantum systems have become a subject of intense investigation for researchers in this field.
-My area of research is in the application of ultra-cold atomic gases to the study of strongly correlated quantum ensembles where, because of interactions, the states of the system can develop correlations and novel behaviors beyond the scope of mean field and independent particle descriptions.
-The main emphasis of this research is on strongly correlated systems of particular interest and relevance to the condensed matter community.
+With the more recent achievement of Bose-Einstein condensation and degenerate Fermi gases, many-body quantum systems have become a subject of investigation for researchers in this field.
+One fascinating area of research is in the application of ultra-cold atomic gases to the study of strongly correlated quantum ensembles where, because of interactions, the states of the system can develop correlations and novel behaviors beyond the scope of mean field and independent particle descriptions.
+This research, on strongly correlated systems, has connections to analogous research in the condensed matter community.

-One of the primary goals is to bridge the fundamental gap which remains between materials experiments on and the theoretical description of high-Tc superconductivity.
-By putting an ultra-cold gas of fermionic atoms into an optical crystal or optical lattice formed by the interference pattern of intersecting laser beams, one can realize a physical system capable of behaving like the system of electrons (also fermions) flowing in a superconducting crystal.
-Using this system, we hope to determine the essential conditions under which superconductivity persists at high temperatures.
-Approaching this and other long standing mysteries of condensed matter physics with this new experimental quantum system may provide additional information crucial to their final unraveling.
+One of the primary goals of studying strongly correlated quantum systems experimentally is to bridge the fundamental gap which remains between materials experiments on and the theoretical description of certain exotic many-body phenomena including high-Tc superconductivity.
+The gap exists because of the impossibility of numerically simulating a highly-entangled, many-body quantum system using classical computers.
+By putting an ultra-cold gas of fermionic atoms into an optical crystal or optical lattice formed by the interference pattern of intersecting laser beams, one can realize a physical system capable of behaving like the system of electrons (also fermions) in a superconducting crystal.
+Using these atomic systems, researchers hope to simulate the physics of superconductors and determine the essential conditions under which superconductivity persists at high temperatures.
+Approaching this and other long standing mysteries of condensed matter physics with cold atomic systems may provide additional information crucial to their final unraveling.

-The application of ultra-cold atomic gases to the study of many-body systems is presently an area of explosive growth with relevance to quantum information technologies, quantum simulators and quantum computation, and fundamental condensed matter physics.
-Because of the freedom to introduce and control both the external potentials and inter-particle interactions as well as the almost perfect isolation from the environment, these systems are ideal for the realization and study of many model Hamiltonians.
-Moreover, in addition to providing a completely novel approach for the study of the long standing mysteries associated with high-Tc superconductivity, these atomic gases also provide an inspiring tool capable of creating completely new and unexplored experimental systems whose realization and study will no doubt reveal exotic and unanticipated phenomena further enriching and advancing the frontiers of quantum materials and condensed matter physics.
+More generally, the application of ultra-cold atomic gases to the study of many-body systems is an area with relevance to quantum information technologies, quantum simulators and quantum computation, and fundamental condensed matter physics.
+Because of the freedom to introduce and control both the external confinement potentials and inter-particle interactions as well as the almost perfect isolation from the environment, these systems are well suited for the realization and study of many model quantum systems (Hamiltonians).
+In addition to providing a novel approach for the study of the long standing mysteries associated with high-Tc superconductivity, these atomic gases also provide an inspiring tool capable of creating completely new and unexplored experimental systems whose realization and study will no doubt reveal exotic and unanticipated phenomena further enriching and advancing the frontiers of quantum materials and condensed matter physics.

 Associated publications